 ....
 The status quo would be terminated because Guam would no longer be under U.S. sovereignty.

 ....
-The Organic Act of Guam would be abolished by....
-Federal assistance and support Congress and the protection of the U.S. Constitution and federal laws would not longer apply.
+The Organic Act of Guam would be abolished by Congress.
+Federal assistance and support and protection of the U.S. Constitution and federal laws would no longer apply.

 ....
 The University of Guam's land-grant status, the ROTC program, and all the other federal support and assistance the institution is receiving today would be gone, too.